 If you’re a victim of a rental scam:

 - Call the police so they can help find the scammer and possibly get your money back.

 - Contact the publisher of the listing so they can remove it from the site.

 - Notify the Federal Trade Commission which is responsible for protecting consumers.

 - File a complaint with the Internet Crime Complaint Center which allows people to report crime that happens online.

 - Think about sharing your story to warn others of what happened to you and don’t lose hope, you’ll find the perfect property.

-Check out Rentalutions, the only all-in-one rental software solution for tenants and landlords.
+Check out Avail, the only all-in-one rental software solution for tenants and landlords.
 You can send your renter profile to as many landlords as you want- with no extra work or fees.
 You can even sign your rental agreement and pay rent online.
-Thousands of tenants like you use Rentalutions across the U.S.
+Thousands of tenants like you use Avail across the U.S.

 State Farm® (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates) is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third party sites hyperlinked from this page.
 State Farm has no discretion to alter, update, or control the content on the hyperlinked, third party site.
 Access to third party sites is at the user's own risk, is being provided for informational purposes only and is not a solicitation to buy or sell any of the products which may be referenced on such third party sites.